ScreenCloud ArrowBack

 Then, in ScreenCloud, add a new instance of your calendar app, this time choosing the newly imported calendar to add it to your signage.

-Or, you could pull all of your events together into a single calendar—something that’s a bit more complicated.
+You could also pull all of your events together into a single calendar—something that’s a bit more complicated.

 Repeat that for every calendar.
 You could add Outlook events to a Google Calendar, and vice versa.
 Once you’re finished, add your merged calendar to ScreenCloud, and you’ll have every event in one view.

-Want to customize your calendar’s design in ScreenCloud?
+You can also customize your calendar’s design in ScreenCloud?
 Instead of adding each event to a calendar, you could add them to an RSS feed.
 Then, you could use ScreenCloud’s RSS app to show a feed of events, or use ScreenCloud Playgrounds to build a custom event ticker.
-Check our guide to consolidating company notifications into a single feed for the steps—including ideas to turn your events into a news ticker, airport-style flip board, or Star Wars opening scroll using Replit code snippets.
+Check our guide to consolidating company notifications into a single feed for the steps, including ideas like turning your events into a news ticker.

-Have a calendar inside an app that you’d like to share with your team?
-Basecamp or Trello calendar to show project milestones.
-Salesforce’s calendar to show important sales calls.
-Notion or Airtable’s calendars for team-focused events.
-Even a public events page on a local website to keep track of civic events.
+Maybe you have a calendar inside an app that you’d like to share with your team.
+This could be a Trello calendar to show project milestones, a Salesforce calendar to show important sales calls, a Notion or Airtable’s calendars for team-focused events, or even a public events page on a local website to keep track of civic events.

 There are a few ways to get those on your signage.
 You could import an iCalendar feed from the app into Google or Outlook calendar.
 Or, if the app’s calendar includes an embed code, copy it and add it to ScreenCloud’s Embed app.